Mode and Ridge Estimation in Euclidean and Directional Product Spaces: A Mean Shift Approach

-{\bf Main Results}. $\bullet$ For the mode-seeking problem, we derive two versions of the mean shift algorithm with coordinate-adaptive bandwidths on $\mathcal{S}_1\times \mathcal{S}_2$ and establish their (linear) convergence results; see Section~\ref{Sec:MS_prod}.\\ $\bullet$ While formulating the mean shift algorithm on $\mathcal{S}_1\times \mathcal{S}_2$ is natural, its subspace constrained extension is nontrivial and requires cautions.
-We propose our subspace constrained mean shift (SCMS) algorithm on $\mathcal{S}_1\times \mathcal{S}_2$ and prove its (linear) convergence.
-More importantly, a both theoretically and empirically valid guideline for tuning the step size parameter in the algorithm is provided as well; see Section~\ref{Sec:SCMS_prod}.\\ $\bullet$ We demonstrate the effectiveness of our proposed mean shift and SCMS algorithms through both simulation studies and real-world applications; see Figure~\ref{fig:spiral_cur} with more details in Section~\ref{Sec:Experiments} and Appendix~\ref{Sec:Add_exp}.
-The code for reproducing the experiments and figures in this paper can be found at \url{https://github.com/zhangyk8/ProdSCMS}.
+{\bf Main Results}. $\bullet$ For the mode-seeking problem, we derive two versions of the mean shift algorithm with coordinate-adaptive bandwidths on $\mathcal{S}_1\times \mathcal{S}_2$ and establish their (linear) convergence properties; see \autoref{Sec:MS_prod}.

-{\bf Related Work}.
-Kernel density estimator (KDE) has been applied to countless scientific fields with miscellaneous forms of data.
-Some comprehensive reviews of KDE include \cite{Silverman1986,Scott2015,KDE_t}.
-One generalization of the standard KDE that is closely related to our work is to adapt KDE to directional-linear (DirLin) and directional-directional (DirDir) data \citep{KDE_torus2011,Dir_Linear2013,garcia2015central}.
-These authors leveraged the directional KDE proposed by \cite{KDE_Sphe1987,KDE_direct1988} and the product kernel technique to not only estimate the density but also carry out independence and goodness-of-fit tests.
-We will extend their KDE to mode-seeking and ridge-finding problems.
+$\bullet$ While the formulation of the mean shift algorithm on $\mathcal{S}_1\times \mathcal{S}_2$ is natural and intuitive, its extension to subspace-constrained settings is nontrivial and demands careful consideration.
+We introduce our subspace constrained mean shift (SCMS) algorithm on $\mathcal{S}_1\times \mathcal{S}_2$ and rigorously prove its (linear) convergence.
+Furthermore, we provide a theoretically and empirically valid guideline for tuning the step size parameter in the algorithm; see \autoref{Sec:SCMS_prod}.